 In order to gain Level 1 approval for your courses you need to go forward to the third and final BFTP1 stage, which involves an observation of your teaching.

 We will ask you to have a video made of a session of your teaching, which will then be sent to us for evaluation.
 Following a favourable report at the observation stage the Bach Centre will license you to teach Level 1 courses, and will issue Level 1 certificates to you that you can pass to your students.

 As a teacher of approved Level 1 courses you will also be able to set up validation days so that students taught by other practitioners (or students taught by you in the past) can gain Level 1 certificates.

 Any current Bach Foundation Registered Practitioner (BFRP) can attend stage 1 of the course and receive the associated BC-ACE certificate.

 Stages 2 and 3 are open to BFRPs who live and work (and intend to teach) in a country where there are no or few alternative teacher-training opportunities available.

 If there is an existing approved education programme in your country it may make sense for you to train to teach that way, and we will ask you to investigate that possibility first.

 If you haven’t already done so, check out local arrangements

 What to do now

-If you would like to have a BFTP1 teacher come to your country and teach a group of BFRPs there, if necessary with the help of an interpreter, contact the Bach Centre.
+- If you have a group of BFRPs who would like a private BFTP1 course, if necessary with the help of an interpreter, contact the Bach Centre.